BoltzExchange/boltz-backend/docs/api-v2.md

 }
 ```

-The `args` are a list of objects.
-Those objects are like the responses of `GET /swap/{id}` but also include the id of the Swap.
+`args` is a list of objects.
+These objects correspond to responses of `GET /swap/{id}`, but additionally contain the id of the swap.

 ## Examples

-Underneath are some examples for how to swap with API V2 and its WebSocket.
+Below are some examples covering the flow of a given swap type from beginning to end, using API v2 and its WebSocket.
-Those examples are in TypeScript and can be run with Node.js.

 ## Submarine Swap

-Do a Submarine swap from mainchain Bitcoin to lightning.
+Swap from the Bitcoin mainchain to Lightning.

+{% tabs %}
+{% tab title="Typescript" %}
 ```typescript
 import zkpInit from '@vulpemventures/secp256k1-zkp';
 import axios from 'axios';